← Back to 史記

 便

-On the last day of the eleventh month, there was a solar eclipse.
-On the full moon of the twelfth month, and the sun was eclipsed again.
+On the final day of the eleventh month, there was a solar eclipse.
+At the full moon of the twelfth month, the sun was eclipsed again.
 The emperor said: 'I have heard that Heaven brought forth the multitude of the people and established rulers for them, to nurture and govern them.
 If a ruler lacks virtue and governance is unequal, Heaven sends calamities as a warning against misrule.
-Then on the last day of the eleventh month, there was a solar eclipse, just appearing in the heavens - what greater calamity could there be!
-I have received the protection of the ancestral temple, and with this slight person have been entrusted above the myriad people as their ruler and king.
+Then on the last day of the eleventh month, there was a solar eclipse, clearly appearing in the heavens.
+What greater calamity could there be!
+I have received the protection of the ancestral temple, and this slight person has been entrusted above the myriad people as their ruler and king.
 Order and disorder in the empire rest with me alone.
 You two or three high ministers are my limbs.
 Below, I have failed to govern and nourish all living beings; above, I have burdened the brightness of Heaven.
 My lack of virtue is indeed profound.
-When this command reaches you, think deeply about all my faults, and about what i know, see, and think that falls short.
-I beg you to inform me of them.
-And raise those who are worthy, and good, and upright, able to speak directly and remonstrate forcefully, to assist my shortcomings.
-Let each of you rectify your appointed duties and strive to lighten corvee burdens for the people's benefit.
-Because I cannot extend transforming virtue afar, I anxiously fear wrongdoing beyond the borders, so defensive preparations have not ceased.
-Now even if we cannot dismiss the border garrisons, and yet moreover preparing troops and heavy guards - let the Guard General's army be dismissed.
+When this order reaches you, think carefully about all my faults and failings, and about whatever my knowledge, perception, and judgment have missed.
+I ask you to report them to me.
+Also recommend worthy, upright men who can speak plainly and remonstrate without restraint, so that they may correct my shortcomings.
+Let each of you rectify your appointed duties and strive to lighten corvée burdens for the people's benefit.
+Because I cannot extend transforming virtue far and wide, I anxiously fear wrongdoing beyond the borders, so defensive preparations have not ceased.
+Now even if we cannot dismiss the border garrisons, and even though we are preparing troops and heavy guards, let the Guard General's army be dismissed.
 The Grand Coachman saw that the horses had sufficient remaining wealth, and all the remainder was used to supply the relay stations.'

 14